Provisdom/veja/README.md

 ```
 <img src="https://github.com/Provisdom/veja/blob/master/doc/visualization.png"/>

-The `vega` function handles plotting for the various Vega flavors.
-It has two required arguments: `vega-type` and `vega-data`.
-`vega-data` is the Vega plot defined as EDN, following the appropriate JSON schema for `vega-type`.
-Valid values of
-`vega-type` are:
-* :vega - Vega version 2
-* :vega3 - Vega version 3
-* :vega-lite - Vega Lite version 1
-* :vega-lite2 - Vega LIte version 2

-The `vega` function also accepts an optional second argument,
-`print-validation-result`, which will additionally pretty-print the results of JSON schema validation against your
-Vega definition.
+## *NOTE*

-*NOTE* - Vega may still produce a plot even if JSON schema validation fails, which is why the `print-validation-result`
+Vega may still produce a plot even if JSON schema validation fails, which is why the `print-validation-result`
 simply adds to the output and does not throw an exception.
 Schema validation output can be very verbose in the case of
 a failure, so unless there's an obvious problem with the chart output, you'll want to leave `print-validation-result`
 as the default of `false`.